Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Background

-Embedded systems can implement an RTOS that efficiently provides critical services for real-time operations (e.g., task scheduling, inter-task communication, timing adherence).
-After an application assigns tasks priority and schedules them through an RTOS API, the RTOS manages their execution.
+For real-time operations, MCU software can use an RTOS for critical services (e.g., task scheduling, inter-task communication, timing adherence).
+After an application assigns tasks priority and schedules them through an RTOS, the RTOS manages their execution.
 To do so, the RTOS contains functions to control execution, such as killing a task or yielding to another task.
-A task runs until it voluntarily yields or until a time period has elapsed, at which point the RTOS intervenes to perform a context switch and resume the next highest-priority task.
+Tasks run until they voluntarily yield or until a time period has elapsed, at which point the RTOS performs a context switch and resumes the next highest-priority task.

-Many works have proposed security mechanisms that account for real-time operations in embedded systems, including mechanisms to provide authenticated~\cite{iscflat,pearts,rap-track,asap} and audited~\cite{acfa,traces} proofs of valid execution, availability mechanisms for trusted software~\cite{garota,aion,de2022casu}, and local run-time integrity in the form of CFI~\cite{cfi_rts_survey}.
+Many works have proposed security mechanisms that account for real-time operations in embedded systems, including mechanisms to provide authenticated~\cite{iscflat,pearts,asap} and audited~\cite{acfa,traces,caramel} proofs of valid execution, availability mechanisms for trusted software~\cite{garota,aion,de2022casu}, and local run-time integrity in the form of CFI~\cite{cfi_rts_survey}.
 CFI for embedded systems is either fully software-based~\cite{ecfi,recfish,pac-pl} or uses hardware extensions with minimal software support~\cite{eilid,sherloc,insectacide}.
 Regardless of the approach, all aim to minimize disruptions to the executing task during the CFI monitoring.
 Upon the violation, they abort execution to prioritize run-time integrity, compromising the availability of a system in an unknown state.
 However, in the case of real-time systems, aborting execution system-wide can be costly.
-An alternative approach~\cite{ecfi} is to allow the system to log the violation and continue executing.
-Although this prioritizes availability, it could be costly to allow a system in an unknown state to continue execution.
+An alternative approach from prior works is to log the violation for later handling~\cite{ecfi}.
+However, this is equally unacceptable in this scenario, as it allows the hijacked task to continue with no guarantees regarding safety.